smukhitov/demo/README.md

 # Demo Spring Boot App
+## Package the project: Maven --> install --> it will create target folder with .jar file
 ## To run the App navigate to target folder and execute the following:
 ```console
 cd target/